george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

 ### prettify

 Not set by GitHub.
 If it were the class `prettyprint` would be added to `code` tags so that you could use [google-code-prettify](https://code.google.com/p/google-code-prettify/wiki/GettingStarted).
-Note: this affects inline code, i.e. text surrounded by backticks, and code blocks.
+Note: this affects both inline code, i.e. text surrounded by backticks, and code blocks.
 If using this extension one should probably disable fenced code blocks which are handled with the [Pygments](http://pygments.org/) highlighting system.

 ### link_attributes

 Not set by GitHub.
 It can be used to add attributes like `target="_blank"` or `rel="nofollow"` to all links.
-Note: the extensions sub-setting in `_config.yml` cannot be used for this extension as that feature only works for [extensions that can be set to true](http://jekyllrb.com/docs/configuration/#redcarpet).
+Note: the extensions sub-setting in `_config.yml` cannot be used for this extension as it only supports [extensions that can be set to true](http://jekyllrb.com/docs/configuration/#redcarpet).

 ## Safe HTML extensions

-In addition to the standard extensions already covered there are extensions related to constraining the use of HTML in Markdown.
+In addition to the extensions already covered there are a number of standard extensions related to constraining the use of HTML in Markdown.

-GitHub is fairly lenient on the use of HTML in Markdown and the following restrictive extensions are _not_ set by GitHub:
+GitHub is fairly lenient in this respect and the following restrictive extensions are _not_ set by GitHub:

-*`filter_html`
+* `filter_html`
 * `no_images`
 * `no_links`
 * `escape_html`